I have a dog.

 I take him on long walks on the beach in the neighborhood, to the dog park, and pet him all the time.

-I have been wanting to make Mo dog treats for quite sometime.
+I have been wanting to make dog treats for quite sometime.
 Store bought treats are SO expensive and just like any processed food who knows what’s in them!
 These treats were actually pretty darn easy to make, probably only cost around a dollar (if that!) for about 40 treats and had good wholesome ingredients like pumpkin and whole wheat flour.
 And guess what?
-Mojo LOVED them (and loved me too!)!
+My dog LOVED them!

 Also I think these treats would be PERFECT packaged up in a cut cookie jar or tin and topped with a bow.
 A unique and special gift for the holidays, when everyone is overloaded on ‘people treats’ what a nice surprise when you show up with treats for their much beloved pooch!

 PS: I shared Monday that pumpkin helps promote a healthy digestive system and the same goes for your furry friend too!
 Many vets recommend mixing 1/2 cup pumpkin or yogurt in with your dog’s dry food to help with any tummy issues they maybe having!